vaadin/designer-tutorials/emailclient-tutorial/README.md

 ==================================
 This project contains the final result of this tutorial.
 You can fork this project and see the result yourself or you can start from scratch and try to get to the same result.

-In this video Marc and Ville from Vaadin demonstrate how the Vaadin Designer can help you design and implement application UIs.
+In the following tutorial you will build a bit more extensive application UI than in some of the earlier tutorials.
+This tutorial familiarizes you with the different features of Vaadin Designer and gives you ideas how the tool can be used more effectively.
+The tutorial is based on a video, where Marc and Ville from Vaadin demonstrate how the Vaadin Designer can be used to create a substantial application from an existing design.

 [![Vaadin Designer demonstration](https://cloud.githubusercontent.com/assets/1398470/10881298/3b1b49ba-816a-11e5-812f-873f4ae5e953.png)](https://www.youtube.com/watch?v=-6Ix8WHgD6g "Vaadin Designer demonstration")